nixnerd2038/GameNotes/dr_dekker.md

         - [ ] Why?
 Just for cheating?**
     - David is sick, she has trouble coping with caring for him
     - [ ] David's health is declining, he is becoming less responsive, almost comatose, an *"Enigmatic husk"*

+#### Session Two
+- It's the anniversary of her parents' death today
+- They died at the Lakehouse

 ### Elin
 - Worried about work stress